nirvana925/latenide/README.md

 **No key?
 It still works.** Without a key, Latenide continues to cull, route, and build LUTs — only the AI metadata, LUT naming, and editing suggestions are skipped with a graceful fallback.

-> 🔐 **Never commit your `.env`.** It is listed in `.gitignore` for exactly this reason.
-If you
-> ever paste a key somewhere public by accident, revoke it in Google AI Studio and generate a new one.

 ---

 ## Running